oraclekid12/rulebook2024/content.md

 Some action modifier cards are played by minions "other than the acting minion".
-Only minions controlled by the same Methuselah can play those cards.
+Only minions controlled by the same Methuselah can play those cards, they can do so even if they are locked.

-**Ally cards:** These cards are put into play with their starting life from the blood bank, and remain independent from the acting minion.
+**Ally cards:** Allies are minions other than vampires that you as a Methuselah can control.
+These cards are put into play with their starting life from the blood bank, and remain independent from the acting minion.\
+\
+Allies cannot act the turn they are brought into play (recruited).

+> **ADVANCED RULES**
+> \
+> The ally's life represents their blood (to pay costs etc.).
+> Any blood they gain or lose as a vampire equates to a gain or loss
+> of life for the ally.If the ally gains life in excess of their capacity,
+> it does not drain off, and if the effect inflicts aggravated damage on
+> the ally, they burn life as normal.
+However, if the effect would send
+> the ally to torpor, they are burned instead.\
+>\
+> Some allies have the ability to play certain cards "as a
+> vampire."
+In these cases, the ally is treated as a vampire for all
+> effects generated by the play of the card, including duration effects
+> (like "for the remainder of combat").
+For purposes of that card, the ally has a
+> capacity of 1 for use if the card requires an older vampire or a vampire of a given capacity.
+> The ally is treated as a vampire only for the effect generated from playing the card.
+> In particular, the ally is not treated as a vampire for effects the card has from being
+> in play (like "the vampire with this card" effects).